Ontario Line: East Harbour

-East Harbour station will be an intermodal station with GO Transit trains and will be located between Eastern Avenue and the Don River along GO Transit's Lakeshore East / Stouffville rail corridor.
+East Harbour will be a transit hub connecting with GO Transit trains and will be located between Eastern Avenue and the Don River along GO Transit's Lakeshore East / Stouffville rail corridor.
 It is also a proposed station for SmartTrack service.
 There is also a future proposal to extend streetcar service south along Broadview Avenue into the Port Lands in the vicinity of East Harbour station.
-The station will service a future office development.
+A transit-oriented development will be built near the station on former industrial land.

 East Harbour station will be built along the existing railway embankment.
 The station would have six tracks passing through it, two tracks for the Ontario Line on the northwest side of the railway embankment plus four tracks for GO trains on its southeast side.
 At East Harbour, there would be three platforms each serving a pair of tracks: one platform for Ontario Line trains, one for westbound GO trains and another for eastbound GO trains.

 Corktown

-Corktown station will be located at the southeast corner of King and Berkeley Streets straddling the Corktown neighbourhood and the Old Town.
+Corktown station will be located at the southeast corner of King and Berkeley Streets straddling the Corktown and Old Town neighbourhoods.
 There will be an emergency exit on the north side of Front Street, just east of Berkeley Street.
 The tunnel will be under the land on the east side of Berkeley Street.
 The two city blocks bounded by Berkeley, King and Parliament Streets, and north of Parliament Square Park will be razed for tunnel launch shafts.
 (Construction will not affect the park itself.)
 The southern city block is the site of the First Parliament, and Metrolinx will allow archeologists to examine the site for artifacts before it is destroyed by construction.
 Once the site is prepared, a tunnel-boring machine will launch north and west from the site while another launches south and east towards the Don Yard.

 Moss Park

 Moss Park station will be located at the northwest corner of Queen and Sherbourne Streets next to the Moss Park Arena.
 At this point, the line will be under the southern edge of Moss Park (where the Moss Park Armoury is located), rather than under Queen Street.
 Only one entrance is planned, and plans for an emergency exit are not yet known.

 In February 2023, Metrolinx cut down 61 trees to prepare the station site for construction.
-The trees were about 70 years old.
+The trees were about 70 years old at the time of removal.